esychoi/computer-vision-tasks/README.md

 # computer-vision-tasks
-Performing computer vision tasks using CNN
+Performing fundamental computer vision tasks using CNNs.

+The notebooks in this repository implement CNNs to perform a few image based tasks.

+## Content

+1. Image Classification on the CIFAR-10 dataset
+2. Image segmentation (work in progress)